 In the midst of the many challenges that crossed my path, I blossomed in my faith and learned to not run away from my feelings or pain.

-I learned that it was when I entered into my pain, sat with it, felt it, expressed it, wrote about it, mediated on as it was the only way in and through it, to be present with whatever I was feeling, in the allowing.
+I learned that it was when I entered into my pain, sat with it, felt it, expressed it, wrote about it, mediated on it, was the only way in and through it, to be present with whatever I was feeling, in the allowing.

 My ability to name what I was feeling also became important in order to process it and discover the depth of it, so I could find the healing in it.